-The AT87F52 is a low-power, high-performance CMOS 8-bit microcomputer with 8K bytes of QuickFlash programmable read only memory.
+The AT80F52 is a low-power, high-performance CMOS 8-bit microcomputer with 8K bytes of QuickFlash memory.
 The device is manufactured using Atmel's high density nonvolatile memory technology and is compatible with the industry standard 80C51 and 80C52 instruction set and pinout.
-The on-chip QuickFlash allows the program memory to be user programmed by a conventional nonvolatile memory programmer.
-By combining a versatile 8-bit CPU with QuickFlash on a monolithic chip, the Atmel AT87F52 is a powerful microcomputer which provides a highly flexible and cost effective solution to many embedded control applications.
+The on-chip QuickFlash allows custom codes to be quickly programmed in the factory.
+By combining a versatile 8-bit CPU with QuickFlash on a monolithic chip, the Atmel AT80F52 is a powerful microcomputer which provides a highly flexible and cost effective solution to many embedded control applications.